iterative/mlem.ai/content/docs/user-guide/remote-repos.md

 Note that we are actually listing models and data which is saved in the repository we're in.

-But what if they are stored in a remote git repository, and we don't want to clone it?
+But what if they are stored in a remote Git repository, and we don't want to clone it?
 MLEM can also work with remote repositories:

 ```bash